-Choose the certificate option that makes sense for you, and visit your local AFCU service center or give us a call at 800-456-3000 to open your certificate of deposit today!
+Choose the certificate option that makes sense for you, and visit your local AFCU branch or give us a call at 800-456-3000 to open your certificate of deposit today!

 |Regular & Jumbo||3 months to 23 months||0.50%|

 |Regular & Jumbo||36 months to 47 months||1.50%|